History of the Reinos de Taifas period

 War

-During this instability period, the Taifas were battling each other.
-The kings of the taifas were hiring mercenaries to fight against other Muslim rulers, like the Almoravids from Northern Africa.
-They were also at war with the Catholic Kings in the North of the peninsula.
+During this unstable period, the Taifas were battling each other.
+The kings of the Taifas were hiring mercenaries to fight against other Muslim rulers, like the Almoravids from Northern Africa.
+They were also at war with the Catholic Kings in the peninsula’s North.
 One of the mercenaries who fought in these battles was the famous Spanish nobleman and military leader “El Cid”, admired for his military prowess.

 The Muslim fragmentation in so many kingdoms and their internal battles led to the submission of these “taifas” to the Catholic kings.
 They demanded payment of an annual tribute to the conquered Taifas.